Ev1lT3rm1nal/trace.zig/README.md

 // but should be unique regarding the overall usage of identifiers.

 fn anotherFunction() void {
-    // The instrumented function can be called as the original function. const value = instrumentedAdd(5,6);
+    // The instrumented function is called slightly different than the original function.
+    // instrument maps the given function to a new function with its arguments turned
+    // into an argument tuple.
+    const value = instrumentedAdd(.{5, 6});
     _ = value;
 }
 ```